Emotional Intelligence by Daniel Goleman explores what Emotional Intelligence is and why it matters more than IQ.

 There has been discussion and criticism on those conclusions (superficial studies , EQ VS IQ?, EQ as a predictor) , but I don’t doubt it for a second.
 IF EQ includes understanding other people’s emotions, using emotions in service of your goal and delaying gratification… Well those pretty much are the definition of success.

 Importantly, the author also stresses that IQ and EQ are NOT antithetic.
 As a matter of fact, high IQ and low EI and vice versa are quite rare.
 Indeed there is a correlation between IQ and some aspects of IE.

 Goleman takes the 5 domains of Emotional Intelligence first outlined by Peter Salovey and expands on them.
 The general idea is that, same for IQ, people have different abilities in each domain.

-The basis is neural, but since the brain is plastic, these abilities can be changed and improved upon (BTW: at any age).
+The basis is neural, but since the brain is plastic, these abilities can be changed and improved upon.
 The next 5 chapter will cover the 5 Emotional Domains.

 Emotional Domain 1: Knowing one’s emotions

 Knowing one’s emotions refers to self awareness. being conscious of what we’re feeling and recognizing which feeling we are experiencing.